|

 planned attack on soldiers near Nablus, Mr. Khader's

 constitutency..
 Mr. Khader denies the charges.
+In an

 interview days before his arrest in March, Mr. Khader praised